isomerpages/pa-chingay/index.md

   - infopic:
       title: Post Chingay Programmes
       subtitle: Chingay 2023
-      description: Fom, 5 to 9 February, get up-close with the Container Art installations, the Rabbits ART-Venture and the Chingay Floats.
+      description: From 5 to 9 February, get up-close with the Container Art installations, the Rabbits ART-Venture and the Chingay Floats.
       button: FIND OUT MORE
       url: /postchingay